ppdms/diploma/README.txt

 ]

 So...
-I'm going to convert this into the following, saner format:
+I converted it into the following, saner format:

 {
     { // category object